MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 # How to disable update validation

-In case you want to disable update validation, these are your options:
+In case you want to disable update validation, your options are:
 - Navigate to **Cloud Update > Monthly Enterprise channel > Settings > Rollout waves** and select the **Opt out of update validation** option.
-- If you disabled waves by setting the option **Use rollout waves** to *No, not needed*, update validation will be automatically disabled.
+- If you disabled waves by setting the option **Use rollout waves** to *No, not needed*, update validation is automatically disabled.